Find out about this innovative process and how it will help secure our water supply for the future.

 - potentially providing up to 20% of Perth's drinking water supplies by 2060 (if expanded to our other major wastewater treatment plants.

-From 2009 to 2012, we trialed groundwater replenishment under local conditions at our Advanced Water Recycling Plant in Craigie to determine if it could be used as a sustainable option to boost drinking water supplies in the future.
+In 2012, we completed a three-year groundwater replenishment trial at our Advanced Water Recycling Plant in Craigie, which determined it could be used as a sustainable option to boost drinking water supplies.